V-X-L-U/Do-This-First/README.md

 ## Running the App

-1. Run the client (make sure you are at the root of the repository)
+1. Run the server (make sure you are at the root of the repository)

     ``` sh
-    cd frontend
+    cd backend
     yarn start
     ```
+Note (for developers): In addition, please provide your IP to be whitelisted on Mongo.
+Otherwise, your client will refuse to connect.

-2. Run the server (make sure you are at the root of the repository)
+2. Run the client (make sure you are at the root of the repository)

     ``` sh
     cd frontend